-What am I saying?
 Creating deadlines puts pressure on people and it makes marketing easier.
-When setting deadlines, it means you could put up some of your items at a discounted rate with a time limit.
+When setting deadlines, it means you could put up some of your items at a discounted rate for a limited time.
 When your consumers get to know that you are selling at a discounted price for a limited time, they would buy because they see it as an opportunity they do not want to miss.

-However, you have to be serious and ensure there is no extension because your audience may not take you seriously when they realize there would always be an extension.
+However, you have to be ensure there is no extension because your audience may not take you seriously when they realize there will always be an extension.

 One other great FOMO strategy that works every time is the act of using social proof.
-This could be in the form of a product review or testimonies from your previous consumers.
+This could be in the form of a product reviews or testimonials from your previous consumers.

-Most people feel more inclined to patronize you because they have confirmed you aren’t out to swindle them.
-If they got to know what others were saying about your brand, it’ll increase your changes of turning leads into customers.
+Most people want to confirm you aren’t out to swindle them.
+If they get to know what others were saying about your brand, it’ll increase your changes of turning leads into customers.
 In other words, to make more sales.